You can now come and see the beautiful electric-blue

 by Ray Archer

-I had four hours to kill at the Johannesburg Airport on the 28th of October, 2010.
+I had four hours to kill at the Johannesburg Airport on 28 October 2010.
 On enquiry, I found there was a butterfly house and restaurant at a huge commercial rose farm about an hour’s drive to the north, near Pretoria.
 After a phone call to Halmar to OK a visit, I headed off.

 Halmar gave me a warm welcome and handed me over to Rebecca who cares for the butterfly house and who shared the following points of interest.